rkyuan/ROS-class/README.md

 and will also function as a help center for students.

 #### Git Help
 This course will heavily rely on the use of Github and Git in general.
-If you are not comfortable with forking, cloning, pushing, pulling, merging, and pull-requesting, you should definitely read up on them and practice how they're done.
+If you are not comfortable with forking, cloning, branching, pushing, pulling, merging, and pull-requesting, you should definitely read up on them and practice how they're done.

 #### Student Help / Issues
 If you have a question about an assignment that is not pressing, please open up an issue on this repository